nraovic/Classic-arcade-game-clone-project/README.md

 ## ES6
 The game is build using ES6 features, and Babel is used to transpile the ES6 code to ES5.

-However, the game runs on the development versions of the app (_js/app.js_, _js/start.js_, _js.engine.js_), but the optimized code is also provided.
+However, the game runs on the development versions of the app (_js/app.js_, _js/start.js_, _js/engine.js_), but the optimized code is also provided.

 Transpiling code is done following the Babel CLI Setup - https://babeljs.io/docs/setup/#installation